Topology of Almost Complex Structures on Six-Manifolds: Twistor spaces of four- and six-manifolds

-Recall that $T^v Z_{\pm}(M)$ and $T^hZ_{\pm}(M)$ denote the vertical and horizontal subbundles of $TZ_{\pm}(M)$ which are complex vector bundles via the Atiyah--Hitchin--Singer almost complex structure.
+Recall that $T^{\rm v} Z_{\pm}(M)$ and $T^{\rm h}Z_{\pm}(M)$ denote the vertical and horizontal subbundles of $TZ_{\pm}(M)$ which are complex vector bundles via the Atiyah--Hitchin--Singer almost complex structure.

-\begin{prop} Let $M$ be an oriented Riemannian four--manifold and $\alpha \in H^2(M)$ a choice of lift of $w_2(M)$.
-Then, in terms of the expression for $H^*(Z_\pm(M))$ in \Cref{cohtwist4}, the total Chern class of the standard almost complex structure on $Z_\pm(M)$ is
+\begin{Proposition} Let $M$ be an oriented Riemannian four-manifold and $\alpha \in H^2(M)$ a choice of lift of $w_2(M)$.
+Then, in terms of the expression for $H^*(Z_\pm(M))$ in Proposition~{\rm \ref{cohtwist4}}, the total Chern class of the standard almost complex structure on $Z_\pm(M)$ is